jakubmatyszczak/second/README.md

 Raylib is awesome.
 ![Second gameplay](doc/so_called_art.gif "Second title")

+## Controls
+As "I use vim btw.", game controls are *khjl* instead of *wasd*.
+Use W to jump and E to interact.
+Wormholes can be used by jumping in them.

 ## Code & Build System
 The code & build system are inspired by [Ooga Booga](https://github.com/alpinestudios/oogabooga).
 No Cmake, no `make` or other nonesense.
 All is needed is `g++`.